 Be realistic about your time and training.

 There are no right or wrong answers to these questions, but knowing the answers will help you find (or create) a plan that will work for you.

-The most objectively perfect training plan won’t do you any good if it doesn’t suit you, how you run, how you train, and what other obligations you have.
+The most objectively perfect training plan in the world (even if it were to exist) won’t do you any good if it doesn’t suit you, how you run, how you train, and what other obligations you have.

 Do you want to do (and are you willing to do) speed or track work?

 If you are training for your first marathon, a primary goal should just be to finish.
 A specific finish time should be secondary.